-Unfortunately I had to remove the link to my E-mail address due to problems with spam!
-I
+I had to remove the link to my E-mail address due to problems with spam!
+I welcome

-Note: You cannot “click on” this to automatically place it in your E-mail program.
-Open your E-mail and type the address in the “TO” box.
+Note: You cannot “click” this to automatically place in an E-mail program.
+Open your E-mail and type address in the “TO” box.

-Apologies for this but it overcomes spam which is a huge problem!
+Apologies for this but it overcomes spam which is a growing problem!

 Introducing the owner

-I thought I would add a little bit about myself just to give a little perspective to these Web pages.
+Here is a bit about myself just to give a little perspective to these Web pages.

 In 1982, while racing Super Karts, I had a serious accident that damaged my spinal

 cord and left me a paraplegic.
-Using a wheelchair for my mobility hasn’t slowed me down and over the years I have played top level wheelchair basketball, travelled
+Using a wheelchair for my mobility hasn’t slowed me down much and over the years I have undertaken a number of interesting projects in

-Getting a bit more mature, with no kids at home and a bit of money available I decided
+Being a bit more mature, with no kids at home and a bit of money available I decided it

 magazines from cover to cover since before I could drive.

-help with the more difficult aspects of the work.
-Malcolm is also a car and
+his hand to help with the more difficult aspects of the work.
+Mal is also a car and

 motorcycle enthusiast and he saw his involvement in this project as his way of “owning” a classic Jaguar restoration.
 He has done a magnificent job of restoring a